jonlee48/image-mosaics/docs/index.md

 {% include image names="imgs/license1.jpg,imgs/license2.jpg" caption="Photos to test rectification of the numbers on a license plate." height="130" %}

-We chose the following photos because they were visually appealing - showing a landscape scene that would make for a nice panorama.
+We chose the following photos because they were visually appealing - landscape scenes with lots of points of interest.
 Additionally, each set of images had unique features which made it easier to find 4 corresponding points in the photos.
 For example, the corners of the windows of the ski lodge would make good points to solve for a homography.